-- Are still financially responsible for a previous spouse or partner you sponsored.
+- Are you still financially responsible for a previous spouse or partner you sponsored?

 - You are still bound by a 3-year undertaking to take care of this person.

-- Not be convicted of a sexual offense or serious violent offense against anyone causing bodily harm against someone who is related to you, or an attempt to commit such an offense
+- Not be convicted of a sexual offence or serious violent offence against anyone causing bodily harm against someone who is related to you, or an attempt to commit such an offense

 - Demonstrate that the relationship is permanent and genuine through strong supporting documents

 - What are these supporting documents?
 We will answer this in the next section!

 - Legally married or common-law and cohabiting with a sponsor, or is a conjugal partner to the sponsor